Mariano Puerta: Doping controversies

 In 2003, Puerta received a two-year doping suspension after testing positive for clenbuterol at Viña del Mar.
 In his defence, he argued that the substance had been administered to him by his doctor to combat asthma and that it had no performance-enhancing effect.
-The sanction was subsequently reduced to nine months suspension, effective from October 2003, and a $5600 fine.
+The sanction was subsequently reduced to nine months suspension, effective from October 2003, and a $5,600 fine.

 In December 2005, Puerta was banned again, this time after it was revealed that he had tested positive for the use of the cardiac stimulant etilefrine following his 2005 French Open final loss to Rafael Nadal.
 News of this positive drug test had been circulating since October 2005.
 The suspension was for eight years, the longest in tennis history at that time.
-As a result, Puerta was forced to forfeit all of his rankings points and prize money from the 2005 French Open onwards, and had all his 2005 results from after the French Open annulled.
-Puerta's finish as a finalist at the 2005 French Open was allowed to remain on the record books.
+As a result, Puerta was forced to forfeit all of his rankings points and prize money (totalling US$887,000) from the 2005 French Open onwards; and had all his 2005 results from that point onwards annulled.
+(Puerta's finish as a finalist at the 2005 French Open was allowed to remain on the record books only insofar as no completed match results were retroactively overturned; a scenario in which the ultimate score from the men's final may have been nullified, and/or a "lucky loser" semifinalist chosen for promotion to nominal runner-up.)

-The International Tennis Federation tribunal noted, however, that "The amount of etilefrine detected in the positive drugs test was too small to have any effect on his performance".
-Puerta appealed against the ban, claiming on his web site that he only ingested trace amounts of it accidentally left over by his wife in a glass.
+The International Tennis Federation (ITF) tribunal posited that "the amount of etilefrine detected in the positive drugs test was too small to have any effect on his performance"; this theory, however, being at odds with etilefrine's extremely short terminal elimination half-life.
+Puerta appealed against the ban, claiming on his website that he only ingested trace amounts of it accidentally left over by his wife in a glass.
 On July 12, 2006, his suspension was reduced to two years by the Court of Arbitration for Sport, making him eligible to restart his career on June 5, 2007.